 Once the waiting period ends, the funds are automatically transferred to the agency or creditor that issued the levy.
 This can leave individuals unable to pay rent, buy groceries, or cover utility bills, while businesses may struggle to meet payroll or operational costs.
 The financial disruption can occur almost overnight, creating a ripple effect beyond the initial loss.

 Failing to respond to the levy does not stop the accumulation of debt.
-The IRS and Department of Revenue continue adding penalties and interest to the remaining balance until the entire amount is paid in full.
+The IRS and Washington Department of Revenue continue adding penalties and interest to the remaining balance until the entire amount is paid in full.
 These charges can compound monthly, turning a manageable balance into a severe financial burden.

 Any unpaid portion of your debt remains collectible even after funds are taken.
 This means that without a repayment plan or settlement, the agency can issue additional levies in the future.
 This becomes a recurring problem for many taxpayers until a formal resolution is established.